 - Factory reset your Starlink.

-2. How to fix your lack of access to the settings in the Starlink app (can’t change the wifi name or password, cannot choose the snow melt option, etc)
+2. How to unblock settings in the Starlink app (can’t change the wifi name or password, cannot choose the snow melt option, etc)

 If you cannot change any settings in the Starlink app such as the name of the WiFi network, the password of the WiFi, or the snow melt option, then you have received a kit that wasn’t attributed to you.